blackstonemerchant/integration-guides/docs/google-pay-integration.md

 3. **Handle response**: Process success/failure and update your application accordingly

 The key requirement is to **Base64-encode the Google Pay token** before sending it to the Bpayd API.
 All other parameters follow standard Bpayd API conventions.

+If you also need to support Apple Pay, see the [Apple Pay Integration Guide](apple-pay-integration.md).